The Call for Socially Aware Language Technologies: What Are Socially Aware Language Technologies?

-Social implication refers to broadly understanding an NLP system's implications and impact on society.
-It encompasses a complex interplay of positive and negative effects on society, ranging from the dissemination of misinformation and perpetuation of biases \citep{dev2022measures,hovy2021five} to job displacement and productivity gains.
-The responsibility of this aspect not just on the human designers, but, in the broadest sense, also includes the models themselves being able to reason about the implications of their outputs.
-For example, work in prompt safety can be seen as an initial step at imbuing models with a sense of what responses have harmful social implications and teaching them to decline to answer \citep[e.g.,][]{bianchi2023safety}.
-As a society, we need to understand these social implications if we are to use NLP to its full potential and mitigate harms.
+\textbf{Implication} refers to the impact of an NLP system on society, including both positive and negative effects.
+Understanding the social implications of NLP is crucial for responsible development and sustainable use.
+This process involves assessing biases and stereotypes \citep{dev2022measures}, considering how systems affect global populations, not just those in the North \cite{song2023globalbench,ranathunga2022some}, investigating misinformation and dual use of NLP systems, examining concerns about job displacement \cite{eloundou2023gpts} and human-LLM alignment on other factors such as for example creativity~\cite{spangher-etal-2024-llms} and storytelling~\cite{tian-etal-2024-large-language}.
+Understanding social implications can also inspire model design, such as developing models that consider the implications of their outputs.
+For example, work in prompt safety can be viewed as an initial step towards imbuing models with a sense of what responses have harmful social implications \citep[e.g.,][]{bianchi2023safety}.
+As a society, we first have to understand these social implications to fully use NLP and mitigate its harmful effects.

-Figure \ref{fig:layers} shows that in development, social awareness is first present in the initial design of the task and algorithms (social factors).
-It plays a role in the middle ground of interactions and activities around it (social interactions) and the outer layer of impact (social implication).
-By putting a strong emphasis on social factors, social interaction, and their social implications, we hope socially aware language technologies can foster development that improves communication and aligns with ethical and societal values, promoting a more harmonious and equitable sociotechnical ecosystem.